Saturn91/SteamWorksStepByStep/README.md

 ## Actually uploading builds
+1. Navigate again to the steampipe tab, select the option builds this time
-1. .
-Now we can upload a new build for this click the bellow marked "here"
+2. Now we can upload a new build for this click the bellow marked "here"

 ![upload here](images/uploadBuildHere.png)